Born Under a Bad Sign: Release and reception

 Born Under a Bad Sign was released in August 1967 by Stax Records.
 It failed to reach any music chart, although three songs from the album—"Laundromat Blues" (1966), "Born Under a Bad Sign", and "Crosscut Saw" (both 1967)—did reach the Hot Rhythm & Blues Singles chart.
 Rob Bowman believes this was because the rhythm and blues market emphasized 45 rpm singles as opposed to albums.
 A critic from Billboard magazine awarded the album a "Special Merit Pick" label, and wrote: "Albert King has a way with the blues, a realistic, soulful style which hits the mark as all 11 cuts in his latest Stax album demonstrate."

 Born Under a Bad Sign was reissued in 2013 by Stax and Concord Records.
 The reissue features remastered versions of every song from the original release, as well as four alternative versions, one untitled instrumental piece, and additional liner notes.
 Neil Kelly of PopMatters felt the additional song was enough to warrant a repurchase, and highlighted the instrumental piece.
 Kelly said: "Booker T and the MG's never sounded better, even on a one-off jam that was never supposed to be issued."

+The album was reissued on April 21, 2023 by Stax Records on vinyl and SACD, mastered in hi-res from the original stereo tapes.